varapp/varapp-docs/docs/src/deploy/troubleshooting.rst

   In particular, new variables specific to new features.

 * **Cache**: Cached internal data structures could have changed.
-Delete the Redis database and let it rebuild itself fron scratch.
+Delete the Redis database and let it rebuild itself from scratch.

-* **Database schema**: The database model can have changed slightly, and accessing to an inexistent column or table will throw an error.
+* **Database schema**: The database model can have changed slightly, and accessing an inexistent column or table will throw an error.
   In this case, try using ``python3 manage.py migrate`` after an update.
   It it conflicts too much, fix changes manually
   (e.g. add missing columns based on server logs and models definition).